brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-----------+-------------------+-----------+-----------+
 </pre>

-At this point super-1-2 has completely lost all north-south connectivity with pod-1.
+Previously, super-1-2 was positively disaggregating the prefixes in pod-1.
+That was because super-1-2 itself was still connected to pod-1, but super-1-2 has detected that super-1-1 was no longer connected to pod-1.

-However, the special SPF shows that super-1-2 can still reach pod-1 via other planes crossing the inter-plane east-west links.
-Hence, super-1-1 triggers negative disaggregation for the leaf prefixes in pod-1:
+However, at this point super-1-2 has completely lost all north-south connectivity with pod-1 and the special SPF shows that super-1-2 can still reach pod-1 via other planes crossing the inter-plane east-west links.
+Hence, super-1-1 stops triggering positive disaggregation and starts triggering negative disaggregation for the leaf prefixes in pod-1:

 <pre>
 super-1-2> <b>show disaggregation</b>